cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Skophos Reaver

-Equivalent cards to Skophos Reaver (a red Minotaur with discard synergy) include:
+Equivalent cards to Skophos Reaver (red, Minotaur, discard synergy) include:

 Results: